- Accommodation on twin sharing in the listed hotels or similar

-The balance and final payment is due 90 days prior departure.
-If your trip involves internal air or train tickets, we may also request the cost of the tickets with booking deposit to guarantee the lowest fare.
-Credit card payment attracts additional 3.5% fee.
+After we receive your booking, we initiate internal airfare reservation.
+When it's time to purchase the tickets, we will request you for the second payment for the airfares.
+Final and balance payment is due 90 days prior departure.
+Balance payment on credit card attracts additional 3.5% fee.
 We accept the payment from traveler's account only.
 However, we reserve the right to refuse certain form of payment.
 Wire transfer fees are to be borne by the traveler.

 - 180 days prior departure: No penalty unless stated as non-refundable.